Gio0300/LoosePubSubAzure/README.md

 ## Subscribers & Consumers
 A subscriber is a component from the infrastructure layer responsible for marshaling events from the message bus to the consumer of the event.
 Its purpose is to abstract the message publishing infrastructure from the consumer.
 You can think of the subscriber a mirrored counterpart of the publisher.
 Just like the publisher, the subscriber is a commodity, a technical detail and it also should not encompass any business logic.
 Its implementation is dictated by the infrastructure.

     In some architectural literature you may find publishers and subscribers collectively referred to as message relays.
-I would urge you to you stick with the terms publisher and subscribers if for no other reason than these terms invoke a mental model that is more contextual and descriptive.
+I would urge you to use the terms publisher and subscribers if for no other reason than these terms invoke a mental model that is more contextual.
+In other words the terms publisher and subscriber immediately let you know which side of the message bus you are dealing with.

 A consumer is a business construct responsible for reacting to a domain event.
 Consuming events is a business concern and so the behavior of the consumer is dictated by business rules.
 In the way that the subscriber is the mirrored counterpart of the publisher so is the consumer the mirror counterpart of the producer.